wenext-limited/pr-agent/docs/docs/tools/improve.md

 /improve --pr_code_suggestions.some_config1=... --pr_code_suggestions.some_config2=...
 ```

-For example, you can choose to present all the suggestions as commitable code comments, by running the following command:
+For example, you can choose to present all the suggestions as committable code comments, by running the following command:

 ```toml
 /improve --pr_code_suggestions.commitable_code_suggestions=true